HTTP-RPC/Kilo/README.md

 `List`, `Set`, and array elements are automatically converted to their declared types.
 If no values are provided for a list, set, or array parameter, an empty value (not `null`) will be passed to the method.

-`Part` parameters represent file uploads.
+Arguments of type `jakarta.servlet.http.Part` represent file uploads.
 They may be used only with `POST` requests submitted using the multi-part form data encoding.

 If a provided value cannot be coerced to the expected type, an HTTP 403 (forbidden) response will be returned.
 If no method is found that matches the provided arguments, HTTP 405 (method not allowed) will be returned.